GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
+> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
+That method takes an incredible amount of mental energy.
 >
-> ~ *Marvin Minsky*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts